 How Educators Can Use Claude Cowork to Turn a Semester Folder Into a Course Retrospective Packet

-Warning: A semester folder can contain more than you need, including files with student identifiers.
-Keep the retrospective folder tight and remove any file that should not be part of the review packet.
+Warning: A semester folder can contain more than you need, including files with student identifiers, grades, accommodations, or private feedback.
+Keep the retrospective folder tight, move private material out of scope, and review the packet before using it for course or program decisions.

 If Claude Cowork is new to you